If you work for a Government of Canada department, a 2018 TBS policy specifies the following:

 Unless your team involves hundreds or thousands of people, these monthly purchases will easily fall under the low-dollar-value / sole-source thresholds.
 Rock and roll.

 What if these tools are hosted in the United States?

 That’s okay!
 (It really is!)
 As long as you’re only using them with unclassified data, there’s no geographic restriction on where a given website or online tool is hosted.

-If you’re handling information that’s classified as Protected B or above, you should use services geographically located in Canada per the TBS Policy on Management of IT.
-As of April 1, 2020, that requirement will be removed as the new Directive on Service and Digital takes effect.
+As of April 1, 2020, you no longer need to store information classified as Protected B or above on services geographically located in Canada.
+Although this was previously required by the TBS Policy on Management of IT, that requirement has been removed from the Directive on Service and Digital that replaced it and is now in effect.

 Hosting your information in Canada does not make it more secure.
 It’s a common myth, though.

 Should I back up information in these online tools somewhere?

 Yes!
 Your department’s Information Management people will thank you later.
 When you’ve got a final version of a document (created in an online collaboration tool), put a copy of it in your department’s official systems for the record.
 Upload it to GCdocs, email it to your departmental email account, add it to your department’s shared drives, etc.

 Any information of business value should be stored according to your department’s IM procedures – but you may want to wait until you’ve finished editing it since this can be a time-consuming process.

 The TBS Office of the CIO Cybersecurity team is responsible for the policy above, and can answer questions about it.
 The #GCdigital community on Twitter is a great place to ask questions, especially if you run into any barriers within your department.